abhirams303/abhirams303.github.io/index.md

 <figure class="centered-figure">
   <img class="descriptions-processed centered" src="assets/images/no_of_genres.png" />
-  <figcaption class="centered-caption">Figure: Distribution of the number of genres per movie (Most movies are tagged with only one genre)</figcaption>
+  <figcaption style="text-align: center;">Figure: Distribution of the number of genres per movie (Most movies are tagged with only one genre)</figcaption>
 </figure>

 From the first plot, we can clearly see that most movies in the dataset (around 15,000) are labeled with **only one genre**.
 A smaller portion has **two genres**, and even fewer have **three**.
-This skewed distribution means our dataset is heavily imbalanced when it comes to how many genres are assigned per movie.

 <figure class="centered-figure">
   <img class="descriptions-processed centered" src="assets/images/genres_co_occurance.png" />
-  <figcaption class="centered-caption">Figure: Genre co-occurrence matrix showing how often different genres appear together in the same movie.</figcaption>
+  <figcaption style="text-align: center;">Figure: Genre co-occurrence matrix showing how often different genres appear together in the same movie.</figcaption>
 </figure>

 The second plot is a co-occurrence matrix that shows how often pairs of genres appear together.
 Not surprisingly, we see strong co-occurrence between:
 - **Action and Crime**
 - **Horror and Thriller**
-- **Romance and Drama**
+- **Adventure and Action**

 These genre combinations are common in real-world movies, so it makes sense they show up a lot here too.
 On the other hand, some genres like **Comedy** and **Sci-Fi** tend to show up more on their own, with fewer strong pairings.

 This matrix also gave us a sanity check that our preprocessing was working correctly — for example, the matrix is symmetrical, which is what we expect (if "Action" co-occurs with "Crime", then "Crime" should co-occur with "Action" by the same amount).

 Lastly, while our current model treats genres independently, this matrix shows that there are definitely patterns in how genres are assigned together.
-It might be worth exploring models or techniques that can actually take these relationships into account, like using label graphs or correlation-aware methods in future work.

 ---